coolcrowd/worker-service/api.md

 The dummy platform does not pay any workers and identifies worker by their email, it also displays calibrations.
 It is used for testing functionality depending on crowdworking-platforms.<br>
 <br>
 <br>

+### Protocol
+Due to the nature of protobuf, integer fields always appear as zero when not initialized.
+This also means that when you sugmit a rating without a rating field, the rating counts as zero.
 ## Group View

 Resources specifying what to display the worker.